The Role Quality Plays in Medical Device Creation

 Determine your Development Model

-At this stage, you certainly don't have to have a fully developed and implemented Quality Management System; however, you should implement a number of foundational elements for that system to support the operations that you will have shortly.
+At this stage, you certainly don't have to have a fully developed QMS in place, however, you should implement some foundational elements for your system to support the operations that you will have shortly.

 The Development Phase: When to Develop Your Quality "Core"

-In this phase, you will put all those plans in motion and get things done.
-You will implement the foundational processes for your Quality Management System (I call this "The Core").
-You'll fully develop your product, generate records appropriate for the market you want to enter and submit all the records necessary to be able to launch the product finally.
+In this phase, plans get put in motion and things get done.
+You'll implement the foundational processes for your quality management system ("The Core").
+You'll fully develop your product, generate appropriate records for your market sector, and submit all necessary records in order to finally launch your product.

 Let's dive into the actionable tasks critical to the Development Phase.